What happened to Lily Peters? 10-year-old girl found dead in Wisconsin woods - NewsBreak

 CHIPPEWA FALLS, Wisconsin ( WJW ) – Police in Wisconsin are investigating the death of a 10-year-old girl whose body was found in the woods.

 Lily Peters was last seen on Sunday.
-Her father called police when she didn’t return from a visit to her aunt’s house.Is Musk’s ‘free speech’ push for Twitter repeating history?
+Her father called police when she didn’t return from a visit to her aunt’s house.Man kidnaps infant from home

 Officers found Lily’s bicycle in the woods Sunday night.
 On Monday morning, they found her body.